RFVANG/RLD/README.md

 # The Liver Dashboard

-A  collection of apps for assisting clinical decisions in Hepatology
+A  collection of apps for calculations prognostic scores in Hetapology

 ## Included Apps

 - **ACLF Classification Tool** (`aclf_app.py`):
-  Classifies patients based on EASL-CLIF ACLF criteria
+  Provides the ACLF grade and linked mortality
 - **Rotterdam Score for Acute Budd-Chiari Syndrome** (`rotterdam_score_app.py`):

 ## Run Locally